Taking exams

 • Read all the guidelines carefully

-In which online environment will the exam take place: Blackboard, Toledo, Google Meet ...
+• Check on which online environment the exam will take place: Blackboard, Toledo, Google Meet ...

 • Install the indicated browser and software and test it